HiinEnkelte/carrion-baggage/README.md

     * Modified files will be selected in bottom window; your .patch file will not
     * Click "Commit and Push" (left button)! *(not just "Commit", the right button)*

-#### In case of conflicts, commit your .patch file instead
+#### 3. If there's a conflict, commit patch file(s) instead

 When I created a conflict, I got a message in a pop-up window called "Push Results", saying my push had been "[rejected - non-fast-forward]".
+If this happens:

   * Right-click on CVProject
   * Team > Commit...